1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Portal Vein Thrombosis in Katy

-• Interventional radiology: Imaging-guided procedures such as catheter-directed thrombectomy or creation of a shunt to restore portal flow.
+• Interventional radiology: Proceedings that are imaging-provided include catheter-directed thrombectomy or formation of a shunt to reunite the portal circulation.

 Ready to Schedule Your Appointment?

-Don't wait to address portal vein thrombosis.
-At GastroDoxs in Katy, our board-certified specialists offer compassionate, personalized care and advanced diagnostics to ensure the best outcomes.
+Delay not response to portal vein thrombosis.
+Our team of board-certified specialists at GastroDoxs, Katy, provides love and personalized attention to their clients to achieve the optimal results.
 Call us today at 832-632-4070 or request your visit online to start your journey toward better liver health.

 1.5K